 Insurers consider a range of risks when calculating your travel insurance premium.
 Costs are based on how likely you are to make a claim before and during your trip away.

-The key factors tend to be your age and any pre-existing medical conditions you may have.
+There are a few key factors including age and any pre-existing medical conditions that can affect the price of travel insurance.
 Although, other things such as your holiday destination also come into play.

 Travel insurers usually place travellers into age bands, with under 65s often placed in a lower risk bracket.
 So you may notice your travel insurance premium creeping up after your 65th birthday.